-She created a unique side hustle that was an after school enrichment program at her local elementary school.
+She created a unique after school enrichment program at her local elementary school.

 With her hopes set on 6 or more kids for that first class, May had 18 sign up at $120 each.
-Aside from marketing and creating the curriculum, the time commitment each week is just a couple hours.
+Aside from marketing and creating the curriculum, the time commitment is just a couple hours each week.

 From there, she hired help, expanded to new schools, and created a new class.